opendaylight/docs/docs/release-process/milestone-readouts/m0/faas.rst

 3. Project Category: Application

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - Fabric, Logic Network Service
+4. Project Labels: Fabric, Logic Network Service

-5. Project PTL:
+5. Project PTL: Xingjun Chu, Xingjun.Chu@huawei.com, xingjun

-   - Xingjun Chu
-   - Xingjun.Chu@huawei.com
-   - xingjun

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes